Layers

 Rotation

-You can rotate a key without downtime:
+You can rotate your own (parent / top-level) key without downtime:

 Ask Layers to create a second key with the same access.